 - A. Requests for S/U marks which are approved in writing by the student's counselor and parent and filed in the school office by the beginning of the 12th week of the semester shall be honored.
-(The request forms shall indicate that some colleges and universities might not accept credits marked satisfactory) - B. Requests for marks to be reversed from S/U to A-F shall be honored any time during the current grading period. - C. Each individual shall be limited to elect an S/U mark for ten credit points of course work in any one semester and to thirty credit points of course work in grades nine through twelve. - D. Pass/Fail grades will not count toward core course requirements.
+(The request forms shall indicate that some colleges and universities might not accept credits marked satisfactory) - B. Requests for marks to be reversed from S/U to A-F shall be honored any time during the current grading period. - C. Courses taken for marks of S and U shall not be included when computing honor roll or class rank. - D. Each individual shall be limited to elect an S/U mark for ten credit points of course work in any one semester and to thirty credit points of course work in grades nine through twelve. - E. Pass/Fail grades will not count toward core course requirements.

 WITHDRAWING FROM CLASS - A student may withdraw from a 9th-12th grade semester or quarter class during weeks one through three without notation.
 If a student withdraws during weeks four through 11 of a semester class (weeks four through five in a quarter class), a "W" will be placed on the student record.
 If a student withdraws during weeks 12 through 18 of a semester class (weeks six through nine in a quarter class) an "F" will be placed on the student record unless approval is granted for either a "W" or an "INC" to be placed on the student record.
 Approval is granted by the principal or her/his designee.
 HONOR ROLL - Honor Roll is based on semester grades.
 Students must be registered for a minimum of 25 graded credit hours with a 3.5 weighted grade-point-average excluding courses graded pass/fail, work-study and assistant assignments for which credit is earned, and correspondence courses.

-Honor Roll: Students with a 3.5 to 3.749 weighted semester GPA (H)

-Honor Roll with Distinction: Students with a weighted semester GPA of 3.750 to 3.999 (H+) Honor Roll with High Distinction: Students with a weighted semester GPA of 4.000 to 4.249 (H++)
+- HONOR ROLL: Students with a 3.5 to 3.749 weighted semester GPA (H) - HONOR ROLL WITH DISTINCTION: Students with a weighted semester GPA of 3.750 to 3.999 (H+) - HONOR ROLL WITH HIGH DISTINCTION: Students with a weighted semester GPA of 4.000 to 4.249 (H++) - HONOR ROLL WITH HIGHEST DISTINCTION: Students with a weighted semester GPA of 4.250 and above (H+++)